a11n/lint-junit-rule/README.md

 A JUnit rule which allows unit testing of custom Lint rules.

+If you want to learn more about custom Lint rules please check [this reference guide](https://github.com/a11n/android-lint).
+If you want to write your own custom Lint rule you could use [this custom Lint rule template](https://github.com/a11n/CustomLintRules).
+If you are still looking for more details you are welcome to check [this workshop on custom Lint rules](https://github.com/a11n/lint-workshop-slides).

 ## Motivation
 Fortunately, with the release of the **lint-tests** library **version 24.3.0** at the end of July 2015 [1] there is now official test support available for custom Lint rules.
-Unfortunately there are still some drawbacks attached:
+Unfortunately there are still some drawbacks:

 1. You have to use the **JUnit 3** approach of extending `LintDetectorTest`.
 2. The assertion options are poor, all you get is one `String`.
-3. There is one issue when loading your test resources [2].
+3. There is an issue when loading your test resources [2].

 Therefore the objective of this library is to take you one step further: